TH3-S4LM0N/leftite/README.md

     leftos firstboot --nonfree
     ```
     for the nonfree software install.
 This does include telemtry, you have been warned.
     Then press Meta + shift + r to reload and you should be good to go!
+You may want to reboot as fish doesn't get set live, but it's not a huge deal.

     ## Credits
     - To Marian Arlt for the [Sugar Dark Theme](https://github.com/MarianArlt/sddm-sugar-dark) which this sddm theme is based off (a straight clone of with a new colorscheme)